 David waited a long time for God to provide his escape from King Saul.
-How hard it must have been to wait!
-God helped David wait.
+How hard it must have been told wait!
+But God helped David wait.
 He helped him say 'no' to the temptation to get rid of King Saul his own way.
-And how God blessed David when he waited for His perfect timing!
-Maybe we will never have someone chasing us and trying to kill us, like David did.
-Maybe we will never be tempted to kill anybody, like he was.
+And how God blessed David when he waited for the LORD's perfect timing!
+Maybe we will never have someone chasing after us and trying to kill us like David did.
+Maybe we will never be tempted to kill anybody like he was.
 But we have plenty of other temptations that come our way.
 Every day brings its own set of temptations to disobey God and His good ways.
-God helped David and He can help us.
+The LORD helped David and He can help us.
 He can help us turn away and trust in Jesus as our Savior.
 This is how we become God's people.
 And, He can help us to keep on saying 'no' to disobeying Him and to keep on living His good way, instead of giving in to sin.